bitestring/host-config/README.md

 Ansible Playbooks, Nix Flakes and other scripts to provision my personal workstation and servers with apps and custom configuration.

+> Note: All the guides in the repository assume that the host has cloned this repo using `git` or other methods.

 # Ansible Guide

 Install Ansible: